d3/d3-selection/README.md

 <a name="selection_data" href="#selection_data">#</a> <i>selection</i>.<b>data</b>([<i>data</i>[, <i>key</i>]])

-Joins the specified array of *data* with the selected elements.
-The specified *data* is an array of arbitrary values (*e.g.*, numbers or objects), or a function that returns an array of values.
-If a *key* function is not specified, then the first datum in *values* is assigned to the first selected element, the second datum to the second selected element, and so on.
+Joins the specified array of *data* with the selected elements, modifying this selection so that it represents the *update* selection: the elements successfully bound to data.
+Also defines the [enter](#selection_enter) and [exit](#selection_exit) selections, which can be used to add or remove elements to correspond to the new data.
+The specified *data* is an array of arbitrary values (*e.g.*, numbers or objects), or a function that returns an array of values for each group.
 When data is assigned to an element, it is stored in the property `__data__`, thus making the data “sticky” and available on re-selection.

-This method modifies the current selection so that it represents the *update* selection: the elements that were successfully bound to data.
-It simultaneously defines the [enter](#selection_enter) and [exit](#selection_exit) selections for adding and removing elements to correspond to data.
-The *update* and *enter* selections are returned in data order, while the *exit* selection is in document order (at the time that the selection was queried).

-A *key* function may be specified to control how data is joined to elements, replacing the default join-by-index.
-The key function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
-The key function is also evaluated for each new datum, being passed the datum `d`, the index `i`, with the `this` context as the parent DOM element.
-The returned string keys are used to construct a map to uniquely assign data to elements.

-If a key function is specified, the order of elements in this selection may change.
-However, the elements are not automatically reordered in the DOM; use [*selection*.order](#order) or [*selection*.sort](#sort) as needed.
-For a more detailed example of how the key function affects the data join, see the tutorial [A Bar Chart, Part 2](http://bost.ocks.org/mike/bar/2/).

 The *data* is specified **for each group** in the selection.
-Thus, if the selection has multiple groups (such as a [selectAll](#selectAll) followed by a [*selection*.selectAll](#selection_selectAll)), then *data* should typically be specified as a function that returns an array.
-The *data* function will be passed the parent element data (which may be undefined) and the index, with the parent element as the `this` context.
+If the selection has multiple groups (such as [d3.selectAll](#selectAll) followed by [*selection*.selectAll](#selection_selectAll)), then *data* should typically be specified as a function.
+This function will be invoked for each group, being passed the parent datum *d* (which may be undefined) and the group index *i*, with the parent element as the `this` context.
+For example, to create an HTML table from a matrix of numbers:

-For example, you may bind a two-dimensional array to an initial selection, and then bind the inner arrays to each subselection.
-The *data* function in this case is the identity function: it is invoked for each group of child elements, being passed the data bound to the parent element, and returns this array of data.

 ```js
 var matrix = [